 Here is another little secret weapon I use at home and when catering to boost flavor, texture and spice in many of the Southeast Asian dishes we cook like… Thai curries, dishes involving any sort of peanut sauce, noodle salads, rice porridge, soups, stews… you name it.
 It is a really common topping in countries like Indonesia and Malaysia.
-I call it Peanut Chili Crunch.
-If truth be told, this is the PG name I’ve adopted here on the blog, but we actually call it something quite different at home that more accurately describes it, however, after taking a poll amongst friends, it’s not for delicate ears.
-But appropriately named after a highly addictive illegal substance.
-I’ll leave it there.
+Truth be told, Peanut Chili Crunch is the PG name I’ve adopted here on the blog, after polling my friends, but if I’m being totally honest, we call it “Maylasian Crack” at home, or sometimes “crackle”.
 And it is.
-Deliciously and wonderfully addictive, but in the best possible way.
+Deliciously and wonderfully addicting.
+But in the best possible way.
 I’ll make a batch of this and just have it in a bowl on the counter for flavor emergencies.
 It is an amazing flavor booster!
 In Indonesia it is called Seroendeng, which includes shredded coconut.

 The three predominant ingredients are dried Thai chilies, roasted peanuts and shallots.
 Feel free to add toasted coconut, lemongrass, and kefir lime leaves.